 Regular and punctual student attendance is required.
-The Board's policies requires regular and punctual student attendance.
 The administration is responsible for developing further attendance rules and regulations.
 All staff are expected to implement these policies of administrative rules and regulations to encourage regular and punctual student attendance.
 The Principal and teachers are required to maintain an accurate record of student attendance.